lenknerd/two-pane-todo/README.md

 but I like to put "things I'll do today" on the left and "for later" on the right.

-There's a button for creating a task, which automatically gets thrown on the left side by default.
-Then drag-and-drop functionality by grabbing and dragging the bullet points allows for moving tasks to/from left/right panes.
+There's a button for creating a task, that brings up dialog box to enter text.
-Drag to the trash icon to delete when tasks are done.
+The new task gets thrown on the left pane by default.
+Drag-and-drop functionality (grabbing and dragging the bullet points) allows for moving tasks to/from left/right panes.
+Drag task to trash icon when it's done.

 Under The Hood
 --------------